pablerass/talk-from-plumber-to-porcelain/NOTES.md

 * `reflog` content.
 * Difference between ref and symbolic-ref.
 Previously use of `ln -s` and deprecated due to multi-platform compatibility.
+* Why is a distributed CVS and what means a checkout.